-The fifth day of the May workshop started and ended in mud.
+This is a diary entry from the May straw bale workshop Day 5.
+This day started and ended in mud.
 The good news is that it was mud we were making and using to plaster our beautiful straw bale structure.
 We are working with lime plaster and as a result, we had a lot of dust masks around.

 The plastering process is long and tiring and is one step of the building process that I often suggest people hire out to professionals.
 After all, the plaster is such a prominent part of the house and is what people see when they come and visit you.
 A major mistake there will be a real bummer in the end.